baumrock/RockPageBuilder/README.md

 If you don't define a parent for blocks, the blocks will live under the default blocks datapage:

 ## Working with field data

-The unformatted value of a RockMatrix field is a `RockMatrix\FieldData` object.
+The unformatted value of a RockPageBuilder field is a `RockPageBuilder\FieldData` object.
 This class is based on a `PageArray` and holds all blocks that are saved on that field.

 The formatValue of the field is the result of the `render()` method call on the `FieldData` object and concats the results of all blocks' `render()` methods.